-Threats of a March 4 attack create disruptions but little trouble.
+Threats of a QAnon-fueled March 4 attack create disruptions but little trouble.
 Researchers say police overreacted.

 The bogus claims of Trump’s “secret inauguration” on March 4 had helped rally some QAnon believers in the aftermath of Trump’s loss, researchers said.
 It allowed them to argue that they hadn’t been wrong, just early, when they’d argued for months that Trump would lead a climactic blitz to dismantle his enemies.

-But the theory never became a core part of the QAnon ideology, and many believers online bickered over whether it was actually a hoax that would only serve to undermine the movement.
+But the theory never became a core part of the extremist QAnon ideology, and many believers online bickered over whether it was actually a hoax that would only serve to undermine the movement.
 Some prominent QAnon promoters began characterizing the idea as a “false flag” intended to draw fellow adherents into a trap.

-“QAnon influencers used this conspiracy theory as a way to bring people together” after a series of losses, tweeted Marc-André Argentino, a research fellow at the International Centre for the Study of Radicalisation in London.
-“What they didn't realize in all likelihood is the legs that this conspiracy theory would have.”
+“QAnon influencers used this conspiracy theory as a way to bring people together” after a series of losses, tweeted Marc-André Argentino, a research fellow at the International Center for the Study of Radicalization in London.
+“What they didn’t realize in all likelihood is the legs that this conspiracy theory would have.”

 The disorder again underlined the risks for an online movement rooted in anonymity, researchers said: Few people were all that confident in what they could believe, trust or support.
 QAnon-boosting groups on the Telegram chat app have in recent days shared messages saying that anyone going to the Capitol on Thursday “IS A LEFTY TERRORIST.”

-That confusion has been made worse by the disappearance of QAnon’s unnamed prophet, Q. The anonymous figure, who claimed to have top-secret government clearance and intelligence on Trump’s covert ploys, has not posted online in 86 days.
+That confusion has been made worse by the disappearance of QAnon’s unnamed prophet, Q. The anonymous figure, who claimed to a have top-secret government clearance and intelligence on Trump’s covert ploys, has not posted online in 86 days.

 Some QAnon believers have cited a Q post from 2019 to suggest that their mysterious leader had known the day was a setup all along, because the words “Mar 4" and “Trap” could be seen near each other in one of Q's more than 4,000 cryptic posts.